mlfpm/deepof/README.md

 annotations.
 The latter is a bit more complicated: it returns a series of objects that depend on the model selected (we offer three flavours of deep clustering models), and allow for further analysis comparing cluster expression and dynamics.

 That's it for this (very basic) introduction.
-Check out the tutorials [full documentation](https://deepof.readthedocs.io/en/latest/index.html) for details!
+Check out the tutorials and [full documentation](https://deepof.readthedocs.io/en/latest/index.html) for details!

 ---
 ### Issues